TEACH Early Childhood® Nebraska

 T.E.A.C.H.
-Early Childhood® NEBRASKA provides scholarships to help early care and education professionals complete coursework at a local college and work toward a degree in Early Childhood Education.
-Scholarships are available for both Associates and Bachelors Degrees.
+Early Childhood® NEBRASKA provides scholarships to help early care and education professionals complete coursework at local colleges and work toward a degree in Early Childhood Education.
+Scholarships are available for Associate Degrees, Bachelor's Degrees, and the CDA.